business-tomcat/hitman-roadmaps/README.md

 I'm not bundled with IoI in any kind.
 Based on freely avaiable data at https://ioi.dk/hitman/roadmaps
-This is just a fan projekt!!
+This is just a fan project!

 # Hints